-Heavy lifting system for wind turbines with very tall concrete towers.
-Application and obtention of patents, development of the INNOVA R+D+i project and detail design for Gamesa Eólica
+Wind turbine lifting system for high-rise towers.
+Patent application and obtaining, development of the INNOVA R&D&I project and detailed design for Gamesa Eólica.

-The Zeus VSL wind turbine lifting system was developed jointly by VSL and INGECID.
-This system was designed for installation in high-rise towers.
-The tower acts as a support, in such a way that the elevation and installation of the nacelle and the rotor is carried out without limitations in the height of the tower.
+The Zeus VSL wind turbine lifting system has been developed jointly by VSL and INGECID.
+This system is designed for installation on high towers.
+The tower acts as a support, so that the lifting and installation of the nacelle and rotor is carried out without limitations on the height of the tower.

-Increasing the height of the wind turbines would allow the capacity factors to be increased.
+Increasing the height of wind turbines would increase capacity factors.
 However, the expansion of the wind industry has encountered significant logistical barriers when attempting to reach heights of over 140 m.
-Cranes capable of installing and replacing heavy equipment on uneven terrain and with high wind speeds have logistical disadvantages (high installation and mobilisation costs) and limited availability.
+Cranes capable of installing and replacing heavy equipment in uneven terrain and high wind speeds have logistical drawbacks (high installation and mobilization cost) and limited availability.

-The Zeus VSL lifting system provides a lightweight and easy to move solution with few mounting elements compared to existing cranes.
-The developed system can be transported in 10 trucks, requires no special road access or ground preparation and requires little space for mounting at the base of the tower.
+The Zeus VSL lifting system provides a lightweight and easy to mobilize solution, with few mounting elements compared to existing cranes.
+The developed system can be transported on 10 trucks, requires no special road access or ground preparation, and requires little space for mounting at the base of the tower.